Best Things to do in Vienna in Winter

 There are buses, trains, or taxis getting to and from the airport.
 I suggest using the buses or trains (the bus is a bit slower, but it takes 40 minutes max and costs less than $3 one way; the train just takes around 15 minutes, but is much more expensive).

-How to get around: Vienna is very walkable, but the public transportation is also extremely good (a 24-hour ticket is less than 7€), and there are also Hop On and Hop Off buses in Vienna, which are super convenient.
+Vienna is very walkable, but the public transportation is also extremely good (a 24-hour ticket is less than 7€), and there are also Hop On and Hop Off buses in Vienna, which is super convenient.

 But most attractions are located in the city center and only a few attractions are further away, so you might need public transport/taxis sometimes.